femmestem/Showcase/README.markdown

 - Given filename with extension: creates a new page as `filename.ext`

 **rake new_portfolio[title]**
-Creates a new portfolio folder `source/_portfolio-title/` and a projects archive page at `source/_portfolio-title/index.html`.
-Also updates Jekyll::Site::Collections* list in `_config.yml` and `source/_data/collections.yml`.
+Creates a new portfolio folder `source/_portfolio-title/` and portfolio index page with album-cover style list of projects at `source/_portfolio-title/index.html`.
+Also updates Jekyll Collections* in `_config.yml` and `source/_data/collections.yml`.

 - No title given: prompts for a title (otherwise defaults to `_new-portfolio/`)
 - Given title: creates `_portfolio-title/`

-*By registering the portfolio to Jekyll::Site::Collections, the folder becomes Liquid-accessible, e.g. `{% site.portfolio-title %}` returns an array of Document objects in `_portfolio-title/`, much like `site.pages` and `site.posts`
+*By registering the portfolio to Jekyll::Site::Collections, the folder becomes Liquid-accessible, i.e. `{% site.portfolio-title %}` returns an array of Document objects in `_portfolio-title/`, much like working with `site.pages` and `site.posts`

 **rake new_project[filename]**
-Creates a new project page at `source/_portfolio-title/filename.markdown`
+Creates a new project page at `source/_portfolio-title/filename.markdown` and project-specific image folder at `source/images/project-title/`.
+Images stored in this folder will be automatically loaded into the project's slideshow gallery.

 - No filename given: prompts for a title (otherwise defaults to "new project") and presents a selection menu to choose portfolio
 - Given filename: uses filename for project title, presents a selection menu to choose portfolio